PanieriLorenzo/PanieriLorenzo/README.md

 # Hello!
 Welcome to my GitHub profile!
 I'm Lorenzo Panieri.
-Currently I am studying computer engineering at [Aarhus University](https://au.dk) in Denmark.
+I recently graduated Computer Engineering BSc at [Aarhus University](https://au.dk) in Denmark.
 I also work a lot with signal processing in Rust and I am active in the [Rust-Audio community](https://github.com/RustAudio).
 I use my signal processing and Rust skills to develop free [VST plugins](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) for music production sofware.
 I make the code available for all my plugins under the ["Flux-Audio"](https://github.com/Flux-Audio)